 506.12.2 Commissioning Plan.
 A commissioning plan shall be included in the construction documents and shall be completed to document the approach to how the Stormwater treatment system will be commissioned and shall be started during the design phase of the project.
 The commissioning plan shall be approved by the Authority Having Jurisdiction prior to commissioning the Stormwater treatment system.
 The commissioning plan shall include the following: 1) General project information.
 2) Commissioning goals.
 Equipment to be tested, including the extent of tests.
 4) Functions to be tested.
-5) Conditions under which the test shall be performed.
-6) Measurable criteria for acceptable performance.
-7) Commissioning team contact information.
+Conditions under which the test shall be performed.
+Measurable criteria for acceptable performance.
+Commissioning team contact information.
 8) Commissioning process activities, schedules, and responsibilities.
 Plans for the completion of functional performance testing, post construction documentation and training, and the commissioning report shall be included.
 506.12.3 Functional Performance Testing.
 Functional performance tests shall demonstrate the correct installation and operation of the equipment of the Stormwater treatment system in accordance with the approved plans and specifications.
 Functional performance testing reports shall be prepared and contain information addressing the equipment tested, the testing methods utilized, and proof of proper calibration of the equipment.
 The units of measure used in functional performance testing shall be the type of unit measurement acceptable to the Authority Having Jurisdiction.
 506.12.4 Systems Operations Training.
-The training of the appropriate maintenance staff for each component of the Stormwater treatment system shall include not less than the following: 1) Stormwater treatment system and equipment overview, including what each component is, what its function is, and what other systems or equipment it interfaces with.
-2) Review of the information in the operations and maintenance manual.
-3) Review of the record drawings on the system/equipment.
-506.12.5 Commissioning Report.
-A complete report of commissioning process activities undertaken through the design, construction, and post-construction phases of the Stormwater treatment system shall be completed, provided to the owner of the Stormwater treatment system, and submitted to the Authority Having Jurisdiction upon completion of the commissioning of the Stormwater treatment system.
-506.12.6 Certificate of Completion.
+The training of the appropriate maintenance start for each component of the Stormwater treatment system shall include not less than the 1) Stermwater treatment eveten and equipment everyiew including what each component 1) Stormwater treatment system and equipment overview, including what each component Boviow of the information in the operations and maintenance manual 2) Review of the record drawings on the system/equipment 5) 12.5 Commissioning Poport A complete report of commissioning process activities undertaken through the design construction and nost-construction phases of the Stormwater treatment system shall be completed, provided to the owner of the Stormwater treatment system and submitted to the Authority Having Jurisdiction upon completion of the commissioning of the Stormwater treatment system 506.12.6 Certificate of Completion.
 The Authority Having Jurisdiction shall not issue the final certificate of completion until the commissioning report has been submitted and approved.
 Copies of the commissioning report are required to be posted, or made available with the permit(s), and shall be made available to the Authority Having Jurisdiction at any time upon request.
 506.13 Operation and Maintenance Manual.
 An operation and maintenance manual shall be provided in accordance with Section 501.6 and shall also include the following: 1) Instructions on operating and maintaining the system, including treatment process operations, instrumentation and alarms, and chemicals storage and handling.
 2) Site equipment inventory and maintenance notes.
 3) Equipment/system warranty documentation and information.
 4) "As-Built" design drawings.
 5) Details on training requirements and qualifications of personnel responsible for operating the system.
 6) Maintenance schedule.
 506.14 Inspection.
 Field inspections shall take place during and after construction while the contractor is on-site to verify that the Stormwater treatment system components have been properly supplied and installed according to the plans and specifications used for installation.
 Record drawings shall be maintained with changes to the approved plans by the contractor and available for periodic inspection as needed.
-Add the following Definitions: 203.0
+A del de si fa llavada a Da finida a se Add the following Definitions: 203.0